collectiveaccess/APITools/Postman/README.md

 | refreshToken     | Current refresh token    | &lt;Leave initial value blank&gt;

 The `domain`, `apiUrl`, `apiUsername` and `apiPassword` variables must be set to valid values for your CollectiveAccess instance.
 The login used for authentication must have privileges to use the GraphQL API associated with it.

+The Postman collection includes the following features:

+* Automatic refresh of tokens
+* Basic testing of API responses
+* A (soon to be) full set of API query and mutation examples